Yale-OMI/DSP-PBE-Haskell/DSP-PBE/README.md

 The goal of this project is to build filter by providing example sound files

-to read more on this project, see http://marksantolucito.com/dsp-pbe.pdf
+to read more on this project, see paper on DSP-PBE

 ## Milestones